The Manitoba Population Research Data Repository

 A general study planning tool, with information on study design, eligibility criteria, data sources, study period, theoretical frameworks, and links to methodological and statistical tools.

-- Concepts in progress - an advance look at upcoming releases of new or modified concepts.
+- Current concepts in progress (PDF) - an advance look at upcoming releases of new work or concepts to be modified - last updated August 17, 2022.

-- Completed concepts - a list of concept work completed within the last few months.
+- Completed concepts (PDF) - a list of concept work completed within the last few months - last updated August 17, 2022.

 Concept Dictionary contributors